 Corning’s downtown is packed with small stores and restaurants for both casual and fine dining as well as breweries and wine shops.
 Top choices for dining include The Cellar, Hand + Foot, Sorge’s Restaurant, Three Birds, and Market Street Brewing Company.
 Festivals and music fill the streets on weekends in the summer season.
 Visit Little Joe Tower, which was built in 1912 as a monument to Corning’s technological innovations.
 The tower was recently renovated with a bronze sculpture of a gaffer and his glass-blowing equipment.
 The West End Gallery has been showcasing art for over 40 years.
 The galleries house rotating exhibits from over 60 artists with selections from contemporary to classic.
 All are available for purchase.

-Watson Glen International Racetrack
+Watkins Glen International Racetrack

-Wrap a visit around nearby Watson Glen International Racetrack, which hosts famous races, wine and beer festivals, a vintage grand prix, and concert weekends.
+Wrap a visit around nearby Watkins Glen International Racetrack, which hosts famous races, wine and beer festivals, a vintage grand prix, and concert weekends.
 Sign up to “Drive the Glen” in your own car.
 Take two laps with a guide and stop at the Finish Line for photos.
 You can also consider spending a few nights glamping or register for a campsite on the property.

 Outside of Corning, visitors will find memory-making adventures for the whole family.
 Here are a few of the top attractions in the area.

-Parks, Swimming Holes, And Waterfalls
+Parks, Lakes, And Waterfalls

-Of all the waterfalls and parks nearby Watkins Glen State Park leaves visitors spellbound.
-The Glen trail passes 19 waterfalls as it meanders beneath 200-foot-high cliffs.
+Of all the waterfalls and parks nearby, Watkins Glen State Park leaves visitors spellbound.
+The Glen Trail passes 19 waterfalls as it meanders beneath 200-foot-high cliffs.
 Step cautiously as spray often leaves parts of the route slippery.
 Experienced trekkers often start at the top level of the Glen for an easier hike.
 Leave your car, walk down, and then take the $5 shuttle bus back to the parking lot.
 Definitely bring a camera.

 A Multitude Of Finger Lakes Experiences